isselab/avai-autonomous-race-car/README.md

 # AVAI Autonomous Race Car

 ## Introduction
-This repository contains the **application-level software stack** for the AVAI autonomous race car (based on the F1TENTH platform).
+This repository contains the **application-level software stack** for the AVAI autonomous race car (based on the RoboRacer platform).
 It provides the launch files, perception modules, mapping, and planning components needed to run the buggy in **autonomous mode**.
 The stack can be tested in **simulation** using Gazebo or deployed on the **physical buggy** together with the base software.

 _________
 _________

-## A small note on f1tenth repo (Base layer) and how our autonomous stack linked with this
+## A small note on RoboRacer repo (Base layer) and how our autonomous stack linked with this

   The autonomous buggy requires **two software layers** that must run together: